GowthamVeera24/Quiz-Backend/README.md

 - App component contains some folders:

- - auth folder which contain two component (login and register) -login form wait email and password from user and validate if this user exist in database or not , return with response contains user's information (id , email , name , role) -if you run project for first time , admin account will be created automatically which has email (admin1985@gmail.com) and password(admin1985)
+ - auth folder which contain two component (login and register)
+        - login form wait email and password from user and validate if this user exist in database or not , return with response contains user's information (id , email , name , role)
+       - if you run project for first time , admin account will be created automatically which has email (admin1985@gmail.com) and password(admin1985)
-      -If you log in as an admin, you will be directed to a main admin page (dashboard) with special admin navbar that contains buttons(Dashboard, Create test , View Results , logout)
+       - If you log in as an admin, you will be directed to a main admin page (dashboard) with special admin navbar that contains buttons(Dashboard, Create test , View Results , logout)
           - (dashboard) that contains all available tests , you can view each test details with it's questions or add new questions
           - (Create Test) to add new test (title , description , time suitable for each question)